The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 Q. Apart from Sanjay Dutt, which actor's life do you think would make for an interesting watch on screen?

 A. I think Kishore Kumar's life.
 That time, me and Anurag Basu were really trying to put it on floors.
 But we didn't get permissions from certain families to make it.
-But I think that life is really colorful.
+But I think that life is really colourful.
 He is a mad genius.
 I think there can be a great biopic on him.
 Another one could be on my grandfather's life (Raj Kapoor).
 But I have always believed and learnt that from Sanju that it has to be a complete honest portrayal.
 It shouldn't be only showing the great side of a person.
 You have to show the grey or flawed side as well.
 I hope my family at some point gets permission to really open up about Raj Kapoor's life because he's had a cinematic life itself.
 I would like to direct or act in it.
 I can take the advantage that I am his grandson so there would be nobody better to play him.

 Q. Recently there are rumors that Karan Johar had made some changes in the script of Brahmastra script and wanted to add a little bit of intimacy quotient in it...